 STRATEGIC ADVANCEMENT ADVISOR

-Aditi received a master's degree in Public and Nonprofit Management and Administration from the NYU Robert F. Wagner Graduate School of Public Service.
-Before attending NYU, Aditi worked in the corporate sector managing sales operations for luxury hotel brands.
-Presently, she serves as a Steering Committee member of the Asian Women Giving Circle, an Advisory Board Member of Rescuing Leftover Cuisine, and a Strategic Advancement Consultant at Visit.org.
+Aditi is a strategic advancement consultant to nonprofit, philanthropic, and private sector organizations.
+Over the last decade, she has worked on projects with nonprofit organizations in the areas of program management, resource development, program design and implementation, board development, and strategic communications.
+Aditi received a Master's of Public Administration and Nonprofit Management and Public Policy from the Robert F. Wagner Graduate School of Public Service.
+Aditi used to work in the corporate sector managing sales operations for luxury hotel brands.
+Presently, she serves as a member of the Steering Committee for Asian Women Giving Circle and Board of Directors at Rescuing Leftover Cuisine.

 Gloria brings more than 20 years of human resources experience with a focus on talent management, organizational development, and change management.
 Through her roles as Chief People Officer at MediaMath, Regional Head of HR at Environmental Resources Management, CHRO at the CDM Group (division of Omnicom), and in consulting roles as Interim CHRO for New Avon and at Andersen, she has had success building new teams, developing culture, driving talent and career programs, and growing organizations.
 Gloria is a strong coach to leaders in private, public, and PE businesses, helping them grow and transform across the various lifecycle stages.
 Gloria graduated from University of Michigan with a BA in Organizational Studies and Human Resources and has an MBA from the Fox School at Temple University.
 She lives in Westchester, New York with her husband Eric and puppy Katy.